FancyPixel/fancypixel.github.io/source/_posts/2015-11-24-moving-to-watchos-2.markdown

 ##References

-You can read more on the WatchConnectivity framework in [this article](http://natashatherobot.com/watchconnectivity-say-hello-to-wcsession/) by Natasha Murashev (who was kind enough to contribute in the past to this project), [this one](http://www.kristinathai.com/watchos-2-how-to-communicate-between-devices-using-watch-connectivity/) by Kristina Thai or [Raywenderlich's one](http://www.raywenderlich.com/117329/watchos-2-tutorial-part-4-watch-connectivity) written by Mic Pringle.
+You can read more on the WatchConnectivity framework in [this article](http://natashatherobot.com/watchconnectivity-say-hello-to-wcsession/) by Natasha Murashev (who was also kind enough to contribute to this project), [this one](http://www.kristinathai.com/watchos-2-how-to-communicate-between-devices-using-watch-connectivity/) by Kristina Thai or [Raywenderlich's one](http://www.raywenderlich.com/117329/watchos-2-tutorial-part-4-watch-connectivity) written by Mic Pringle.
 Also Raywenderlich's [“watchOS 2 by Tutorials”](http://www.raywenderlich.com/store/watchos-2-by-tutorials) was of great help, consider picking it up if you want to delve deeper into WatchOS development.

 Until next time,